wchan2/go-service-template/README.md

 A template for a Go web service.
 Its built with the following concepts:

+- docker-compose to manage external service dependencies such as databases for development
 - Using multi-stage builds for small minimal images for deployment
-- docker-compose to manage external service dependencies such as databases for development
+- `Makefile` to run tests, static analysis and build and deploy docker images

 ## Dependencies